remusao/remusao.github.io/posts/2017-10-21-few-tips-sqlite-perf.md

 and processing.
-My first attempt involved no database at all, and all data would be kept in memory and queries would consist in a mix of dictionary lookups, iteration, conditions, etc. This was nice, but there is only so much you can fit in memory, and re-generating/loading the data from disk to memory was a tedious and time consuming process.
+My first attempt involved no database at all, and all data would be kept in memory and queries would consist in a mix of dictionary lookups, iteration, conditions, etc. This was nice, but there is only so much you can fit in memory, and re-generating/loading the data from disk to memory became a tedious and time consuming process.

 I decided to give `sqlite3` a try.
 This allowed an increase in the amount of